Cause-effect perception in an object place task: Methods

 \subsection{Experiment}

-The data for the analysis has been obtained by conducting an experiment with n=21 healthy human adults.
-In this experiment, the participants had to move a glass from one plate to the other as fast as possible without breaking the glass (this will be further explained in the following sections and in \cref{appendix:experiment_trial_design})).
+The data for the analysis were obtained from an experiment conducted with 21 healthy human adults. \revisionEnhancement{Since there exists neither experience with a sensorimotor task for causal structure learning nor with the use of sensorimotor data for causal discovery algorithms, the current experiment represents mainly an exploratory study.
+Although we present statistical tests for some effects, the primary focus of our study is on identifying the basic properties of and relationships between causal learning at the cognitive and sensorimotor levels. } In this experiment, participants were required to move a glass from one plate to another as quickly as possible without breaking it (this will be further explained in the following sections and in the appendix).

-The experiment is structured into three blocks, each consists of a series of 80 trials with a questionnaire and a succeeding break afterward.
-The motivation for this is as follows: In the first session, the participant is only told to move as fast as possible without mentioning the questionnaire.
-Thereby the participant does not pay attention to any possible relationships.
-In the second phase, the participant knows about the following questionnaire and is allowed to experiment and explore possible strategies without any constraints or optimization targets.
-Note, that the mechanisms that generate the properties of the glass do not change throughout the experiment.
-Therefore the participant is still only able to observe, but without any distracting constraints.
-However, the third session is the same as the first, such that participants have the instruction to move as fast as possible without breaking the glass.
+The experiment is structured into three blocks, termed \textit{sessions}, each consisting of a series of 80 trials, followed by a questionnaire and a subsequent break. \revisionEnhancement{The motivation for this design is described in detail in \Cref{subsec:methods-motivation}.
+In the first session, termed \textit{Raw}, the participant is only told to place the glass.
+In this session, the participant is not aware that a questionnaire will be applied.
+Thereby, the participant does not pay attention to any possible relationships.
+As a whole, the Raw session provides a baseline for comparison.
+In the second session, termed \textit{Train}, the participant is allowed to experiment and explore possible strategies without any constraints or optimization targets, and is aware of the questionnaire.
+In the third session, termed \textit{Test}, participants were instructed to place the glass as fast as possible without breaking it.
+Overall, the Raw session is intended to observe the participants' naive behavior, the Train session to observe exploratory behavior, and the Test session to observe consolidated behavior.}

-Each participant had an introductory warm-up phase to get used to the setup.
+Each participant had an introductory, informal warm-up phase to get used to the setup.
 The design was verified in a pilot phase with 3 participants.